NexusMutual/docs/docs/overview/cover-products/quota-share-cover.md

 1. Your organization will file a claim using evidence of their claim payments for the covered underlying risks.

-2. Claim assessors will review, discuss, and vote to approve claims where proof of loss shows that your organisation has indeed paid out claims for covered underlying risks above the deductible.
+2. The Claims Committee will review, discuss, and vote to approve claims where proof of loss shows that your organisation has indeed paid out claims for covered underlying risks above the deductible.
     * If the claim is approved, your organisation will be able to redeem the payout after the 24-hour cool-down period ends
     * If the claim is denied, your organisation will be able to file another claim with more supporting evidence